brendonthiede/mesos-skytap-ansible/mesos-skytap/README.md

 ### Configuration

-You need to update the configuration in `group_vars/all` such as setting the database username and password.
+You need to copy the server config from `common/files/hosts` to your `etc/hosts`

 #### Generating and Storing Secrets